Aylsham and District U3A is still OPEN - .

 AYLSHAM AND DISTRICT U3A IS NOW ONLY OPERATING BY TELE CONFERENCING; PHONE CALLS; SOCIAL MEDIA ETC

-You can still however keep in touch with each other by using phones, free conferencing apps, what’s App etc etc. If willing share your phone numbers to remain in contact.
-Don’t become isolated.
+Lockdown is easing and you can keep in touch with each other and other group members using phones, free conferencing apps, what’s App etc.

 U3A is a unique and exciting organisation which provides life-enhancing and life-changing opportunities.
 Retired and semi-retired people come together and learn together, not for qualifications but for its own reward: the sheer joy of discovery!

 Members share their skills and life experiences: the learners teach and the teachers learn, and there is no distinction between them.